Guru Nanak Home for Handicapped Children

-Guru Nanak Home for Handicapped Children (GNH) is a charitable home for handicapped children in Ranchi, India.
+Guru Nanak Home for Handicapped Children (GNH) is a charitable institution in Ranchi, Jharkhand, India, providing free medical treatment, corrective surgeries, physiotherapy, and rehabilitation for physically disabled children.
 It was founded by Ishar Singh Chopra.

 Description

 This Institution was established in February 1970 to commemorate 500th Birth Anniversary (1469-1969) of Saheb Shri Guru Nanak Dev Jee.
 It is managed by a board of trustees.
 This Institution is dedicated to the service of humanity without distinction of caste, creed, religion or sex.
+The main aim of the Institution is to provide free treatment to the physically handicapped children.